Facing Putin’s wartime censorship, a Nobel laureate fights to keep truth in Russia alive

 Novaya cemented itself as the go-to publication of Russia’s liberal intelligentsia during the heyday of independent journalism in the 1990s.
 The paper proceeded with pathbreaking investigative coverage, particularly of the war in Chechnya, despite a worsening environment for the nation’s press.

-As Putin wrested control of the nation’s television channels to build a propaganda machine, Novaya faced a different form of pressure.
-Six of its staff were killed from 2000 to 2009 — one smashed over the head with a hammer, another poisoned, another kidnapped and whose body was found on the side of a road.
+In the next decade, as Putin wrested control of the nation’s television channels to build a propaganda machine, Novaya faced a different form of pressure.
+Six of its staff were killed from 2000 to 2009 — one smashed over the head with a hammer, another poisoned, another kidnapped, her body later found on the side of a road.
 Star reporter Anna Politkovskaya was shot dead in the elevator of her apartment building in 2006.

-By the time Muratov arrived in Oslo last December to accept his Nobel Peace Prize — as a co-winner with Philippines-based journalist Maria Ressa — Russia’s independent media was on life support.
+By the time Muratov arrived in Oslo last December to accept his Nobel Peace Prize — as a co-winner with Philippine journalist Maria Ressa — Russia’s independent media was on life support.
 Putin’s authorities had been labeling many of the best journalists “foreign agents” and forcing them to flee the country.

-In the Nobel speech, Muratov warned Russia’s government was agitating toward war and said journalists would continue their mission to bear witness.
+In the Nobel speech, Muratov warned that Russia’s government was agitating toward war, and said journalists would continue their mission to bear witness.
 “As governments continually improve the past,” he said, “journalists try to improve the future.”

+On Tuesday, Muratov announced that he and the newspaper had decided to auction off the Nobel medal and give the proceeds to Ukrainian refugees.

 ‘We will continue to work’

-By the time Putin invaded Ukraine, reporters and editors at Novaya Gazeta had already held a serious talk about how the paper would act if a war broke out and the difficulties of wartime conditions — a gut check on who was ready and who wasn’t.
+By the time Putin invaded Ukraine, reporters and editors at Novaya Gazeta had already held a serious talk about how the paper would act if a war broke out, and the difficulties of wartime conditions — a gut check on who was ready and who wasn’t.

 “But up until the final second, we weren’t sure that in an instant they would destroy the lives of an entire future generation of Ukrainians and Russians,” Muratov said.
 The decision taken at that Feb.
 24 staff meeting to put out the first issue in Russian and Ukrainian sought to emphasize “our stance toward the people of Ukraine,” he added.